KingColton1/newt-bash-scripts/README.md

 Once you download `install-newt.sh` and/or `upgrade-newt.sh`, you don't need to re-download it every time a new Newt version is available because both scripts will grab latest version for you!

 # Usage
-This is a simple bash script and should take few seconds to set it up.
+This is a bash script and should take few seconds to set it up.
 This guidance assume you have a site's ID, secret, and endpoint domain ready to fill it out. **You must run this shell script as root**
 1. Run `su -` to log in as root.
 2. Grab install-newt.sh using wget: `wget https://raw.githubusercontent.com/KingColton1/newt-bash-scripts/refs/heads/main/install-newt.sh`
 3. Run `chmod +x install-newt.sh` to make it executable.